xcat2/xcat-core/docs/source/guides/admin-guides/references/man7/group.7.rst

                      <nic1>!<param1=value1 param2=value2>,<nic2>!<param3=value3>, for example, eth0!MTU=1500,ib0!MTU=65520 CONNECTED_MODE=yes.
                  If multiple ip addresses are associated with each NIC:
                      <nic1>!<param1=value1 param2=value2>|<param3=value3>,<nic2>!<param4=value4 param5=value5>|<param6=value6>, for example, eth0!MTU=1500|MTU=1460,ib0!MTU=65520 CONNECTED_MODE=yes.
+The semicolon-separated is needed if there are multiple values for extra parameters:
+                     bond0!BONDING_OPTS=lacp_rate=1;miimon=100;mode=802.3ad
              The xCAT object definition commands support to use nicextraparams.<nicname> as the sub attributes.